haggen/ko.app/README.md

 You can see a working version of this example in the `example/` directory.

-Also I've included another example to demo the usage of [requirejs](http://requirejs.org/).
+Also I've included another example to demo the usage of [requirejs](http://requirejs.org/), as suggested by @adimkov.

 ## API: